How Often Should You Replace Your Running Shoes?

 What is Your Favorite Running Surface?

-Above: Running on hard versus soft surfaces has a direct affect on how many miles you can log on your running shoes.
+Above: Hard versus soft surfaces has a direct affect on how many miles you can log on your running shoes.

-Depending on the exact surface you run on, the bottom of your running shoes will wear out at a different rate.
-For example, grass or dry sugar sand trails are much easier on the bottom of your shoes compared to asphalt or cement sidewalks.
+For example, grass or dry sugar sand trails are much easier on the bottom of your shoes compared to unforgiving asphalt or cement sidewalks.

 Common running surfaces include: